 How to break a habit

 Changing our old behaviors can at the same time seem quite simple and super tricky.
-Here's how to let go of unwanted habits by using mindfulness.
+Here's how to let go of unhelpful (also called "bad") habits using mindfulness.

 “I know I spent too much time on my phone... eat too much candy... exercise too little...
 I want to change.
 I just have to stick with my decision?”